 Notes on making dosas:

 Making dosas are an art form, but they are not that hard to learn.
-Here are some tips on make them perfect.
+Here are some tips on making them perfect.
 It does take some practice, but once you get it, usually on your second or third dosa, it is super simple.
-1) Heat the pan till very hot, usually on medium high.
+1) Heat the pan till very hot, usually on medium-high.
 Let the pan heat up evenly for about 3-4 minutes.
 When you splash a small drop of water it should sizzle and evaporate almost immediately.
-2) The prefect “hot” on the pan allows the batter to spread evenly and in a thin layer.
+2) The perfect “hot” on the pan allows the batter to spread evenly and in a thin layer.
 If the pan is too cool, the dosas are thicker, and if it is too hot, the dosas will rip while you are spreading them out.
 3) Use a non-stick pan.
 Just so much easier.
-Also you use a fraction of the oil, so the dish is so much healthier.
-4) Add a 1/4 cup of batter to the center of the non-stick pan.
-Using a round bottomed large soup ladle, silicone of course.
-Spread the batter out starting at the center and working your way out in small concentric circles.
+Also, you use a fraction of the oil, so the dish is so much healthier.
+4) Add a 1/4 cup of batter to the centre of the non-stick pan.
+Using a round-bottomed large soup ladle, silicone of course.
+Spread the batter out starting at the centre and working your way out in small concentric circles.
 Don’t rush it, you have the time, spread the batter out in small circles till is all spread out evenly.
-Remember, once you start spreading outward, you cannot stop or go backward.
+Remember, once you start spreading outward, you cannot stop or go backwards.
 This motion has to be smooth and continuous.
 Here is a good video.
-However, I tend to get the ridges smaller and the dosa more even, that will come with time and practice.
+However, I tend to get the ridges smaller and the dosa more even, which will come with time and practice.